Many of you have spoken out about the pressure facing New Zealand families today.

 So, what’s in the Families Package?

-Our extension to Working for Families will make it easier to raise a family in New Zealand.
-We’re boosting Working for Families for all those currently receiving it, and widening our reach – offering support to over 30,000 more families.
+Our extension to Working for Families is making it easier to raise a family in New Zealand.
+We boosted Working for Families for all those currently receiving it, and widened our reach – offering support to over 30,000 more families.

-We are also giving extra support to all new parents in their baby’s first year with the Best Start Payment – alongside extended paid parental leave – because in those first months, everyone can use a little extra help.
+We also gave extra support to all new parents in their baby’s first year with the Best Start Payment – alongside extended paid parental leave – because in those first months, everyone can use a little extra help.

 We’re helping with the cost of staying warm in the winter.
-From 1 July, older New Zealanders and low-income families will get the Winter Energy Payment - an automatic payment of at least $20.46 each week to help with heating costs.
-Next year, we will see $450 a year for a single person and $700 a year for a couple or a person with dependent children paid from May 1 to October 1.
-With this extra boost, more New Zealanders will be able to stay warm, dry, and healthy this winter – and for many winters to come.
+Older New Zealanders and low-income families now get the Winter Energy Payment - an automatic payment of at least $20.46 each week to help with heating costs.
+In 2019, the Winter Energy Payment starts May 1st to October 1st.
+With this extra boost, recipients get $450 a year for a single person and $700 a year for a couple or a person with dependent children, and more New Zealanders are able to stay warm, dry, and healthy for many winters to come.

 Our Families Package comes alongside a number of other things we’re doing to make sure families have a little extra left over at the end of the week: